baselm/elasticbeanstalk/README.md

 ## Overview

-This activity provides you with an Amazon Web Services (AWS) account where an AWS Elastic Beanstalk environment has been pre-created for you.
+This activity provides you with a step by step instructions to deploy a sample application in AWS Elastic Beanstalk environment.
 You will deploy code to it and observe the AWS resources that make up the Elastic Beanstalk environment.

 ## Duration